iarakistain/Auara_project/README.md

 ## Read this first

-*In drought-affected areas of Kenya, women must walk miles to find water, risking violence or animal attack, in order to sustain their families and animals.
+*In drought-affected areas of Africa, women must walk miles to find water, risking violence or animal attack, in order to sustain their families and animals.
 They do this with the knowledge that the dirty water they have collected may well make their children very ill.